-To understand this divide better, this article is a primer on three free Gantt chart apps and some general benefits.
-We’ll also show you how to use a Gantt chart view on monday.com to help boost team efficiency.
+To understand this divide better, this piece will dive into Gantt charts and their benefits in project management.
+We’ll also show you how to use the Gantt chart view on monday.com to help boost team efficiency.

 What is a Gantt chart?